Cikampek: Transportation

 The distance from Cikampek to the North Coast of West Java is 19 miles (30 km).

 Economy

 Rice field in Cikampek area in 2024.

 Cikampek's main sources of income are industry, agriculture and trade and the city is known as the center of trade and industry in the Karawang Regency.
 The people of Cikampek are predominantly merchants, factory workers and civil servants, or work in the private sector.
-There are at least 4 major industrial areas in the subdistrict:
+There are at least 4 major industrial areas in the district: